puppetlabs-toy-chest/puppetlabs-catalog_preview/api/documentation/catalog-delta.md

         { ... }
     ]

-Note that the attributes of missing resources are not included in the diff to reduce clutter.
+Note that the attributes of missing resources are not included by default in the diff to reduce clutter.
 These values can be found in the produced catalog if they are needed for identification.

-> A flag for '-- verbose-missing' may be added to the command later.
+Alternatively, the option `--verbose_diff' can be used to include these.

 Added Resources
 ---